Eric S. Daniel

 Prior to joining the firm, Eric represented employers throughout Ohio in thousands of workers' compensation administrative hearings and has experience handling workers' compensation litigation.
 His experience defending clients in such a high volume of workers’ compensation matters gives him a unique perspective and understanding of defending medical and psychological aspects of claim allegations.

-- Member of team responsible for successfully obtaining dismissal of shipowner defendants in hundreds of asbestos litigation cases pending in multi-district litigation based on lack of personal jurisdiction or lack of causation.
+- Member of team responsible for successfully obtaining dismissal of shipowner defendants in thousands of asbestos litigation claims pending in multi-district litigation based on lack of personal jurisdiction or lack of causation.

 - Obtained summary judgment in favor of company that allegedly exposed plaintiff to asbestos through its activities as an outside contractor at plaintiff's former work site.
 Successfully obtained dismissal of same company in multiple other cases similarly alleging exposure from outside contractor activities.